 - Don’t Miss: A spot of lunch at the line of BBQ stalls offering freshly-caught seafood.

 For the cleanest beach in Bali, you’ll have to head to the village of Candidasa – and then a bit further.
-It’s well worth the trip, though; this is one of the few white-sand beaches in the region (the rest are black).
+It’s well worth the trip, though; this is one of the few white sand beaches on the East coast (the rest are black).

-Best Hotel: Pondok Diana
+Best Homestay Near Virgin Beach | Pondok Diana

 Quietest Beach in Bali | Bias Tugel Beach